Orbex: Timeline

 The company was founded in 2015 as Moonspike Ltd., with the goal of crowdfunding a private spacecraft mission to the Moon.
 A Kickstarter campaign running from 1 October to 1 November 2015 raised less than £79,000 out of a goal of £600,000, rendering Moonspike ineligible for the funds.
 Moonspike was renamed Orbital Express Launch Ltd. in 2016, with the company now aiming to provide commercial launch services of nano- and microsatellites, especially CubeSats, to polar and Sun-synchronous low Earth orbits.

 In July 2018, Orbex secured £30 million in public and private funding for the development of its orbital rocket system, named Prime.
 In October 2022 Orbex closed a £40.4 million Series C funding round.
 Orbex has opened a factory for Prime in Forres, Scotland that employs 150 people.

 In April 2024, it was reported that the company received $20.7 million in a Series D funding round, with the bulk of the funds going towards development of the Prime launch vehicle.
 In November 2024, Orbex announced that the first launch of Prime would be conducted from SaxaVord Spaceport instead of Sutherland.

 In July 2025, Orbex was preselected, along with four other European companies, by ESA for its European Launcher Challenge with funding of up to €169 million per company.

+In December 2025, The Exploration Company (TEC) entered talks to acquire Orbex, with the companies signing a letter of intent in January 2026, but in February 2026 talks collapsed; Financial Times reported this was after TEC "failed to win UK government funding for its high-thrust rocket engine programme, according to two people close to the situation."
+After talks collapsed, Orbex entered insolvency proceedings.

+Orbex's Danish subsidiary went bankrupt in January 2026.

+The company ceased operations on 18 February 2026.